-As part of the Shady Grove Crossing development process the 13-acre meadow bordering upper Ridge Road was designated a Legacy Open Space Meadow and an easement given to MNCPPC to administer the area as a County Park.
+As part of the Shady Grove Crossing development process the 13-acre meadow bordering upper Ridge Road was designated a Legacy Open Space Meadow and an easement given to MNCPPC to administer the area as a County park, which has been designated the Washington Grove Conservation Park..
 The Town subsequently purchased the underlying fee to the land so we would have an ownership stake in determining what happens on this important Town buffer area.
 The Town and the Montgomery County Parks Department have a detailed mutually agreed upon, Operation and Use Plan.
 The Parks Department provides ongoing maintenance of the area.
 See the complete description of the meadow parcel and process by which it was purchased in Section 2.2.